numpy/numpy/doc/neps/nep-0021-advanced-indexing.rst

    no transposing should be done.
 The axes created by the integer array indices are always inserted at the front, even for a single index.

 4. Boolean indexing is conceptionally outer indexing.
-A broadcasting together with other advanced indices in the manner of legacy "fancy indexing" is generally not helpful or well defined.
+Broadcasting together with other advanced indices in the manner of legacy indexing is generally not helpful or well defined.
    A user who wishes the "``nonzero``" plus broadcast behaviour can thus be expected to do this manually.
-Thus, ``vindex`` would still use outer type indexing for boolean index arrays.
+Thus, ``vindex`` does not need to support boolean index arrays.
-   Note that using this rule a single boolean index can still index into multiple dimensions at once.

-5. An ``arr.lindex`` or ``arr.findex`` should likely be implemented to allow legacy fancy indexing indefinetly.
-This also gives a simple way to update fancy indexing code making deprecations to plain indexing easier.
+5. An ``arr.legacy_index`` attribute should be implemented to support legacy indexing.
+This gives a simple way to update existing codebases using legacy indexing, which will make the deprecation of plain indexing behavior easier.
+The longer name ``legacy_index`` is intentionally chosen to be explicit and discourage its use in new code.

 6. Plain indexing ``arr[...]`` should return an error for ambiguous cases.
    For the beginning, this probably means cases where ``arr[ind]`` and ``arr.oindex[ind]`` return different results give deprecation warnings.
+   This includes every use of vectorized indexing with multiple integer arrays.
    Due to the transposing behaviour, this means that``arr[0, :, index_arr]`` will be deprecated, but ``arr[:, 0, index_arr]`` will not for the time being.

+7. To ensure that existing subclasses of `ndarray` that override indexing do not inadvertently revert to default behavior for indexing attributes, these attribute should have explicit checks that disable them if ``__getitem__`` or ``__setitem__`` has been overriden.

-Unlike plain indexing, the new indexing attributes are explicitly aimed at higher dimensional indexing, two more changes should be implemented:
+Unlike plain indexing, the new indexing attributes are explicitly aimed at higher dimensional indexing, several additional changes should be implemented:

 * The indexing attributes will enforce exact dimension and indexing match.
   This means that no implicit ellipsis (``...``) will be added.
 Unless